HannimalCrackers/DHUM_73000/007_workinprogress.md

 * How to make a bulleted list in markdown with an asterisk then a space
     * How to make nested lists in markdown
-    * That bulleted lists work with either an asterisk or a hyphen

 &nbsp;
 * That my GitHub directory was already getting messy